Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Since the launch of the Plan we have been working to embed the Police Race Action Plan into every aspect of the organisation and the service we deliver, to ensure inclusivity, diversity and equality are at the heart of North Yorkshire Police's organisational culture and service delivery.
+Since the launch of the Plan, we have been embedding the Police Race Action Plan into every aspect of the organisation and the service we deliver, to ensure inclusivity, diversity and equity are at the heart of North Yorkshire Police's organisational culture and service delivery.

-But we realise there is more to do to achieve our goal of being an institutionally inclusive police force, and we are fully committed to being a proactively anti-racist police force.
+But we realise there is more to do to achieve our goals of being a truly inclusive and actively anti-racist police force.

 The support and guidance of our local communities is key to successfully embedding the plan into everything we do.

-If you would like to share your thoughts and ideas on how we can drive the plan forward together, please provide your feedback by completing this short, anonymous online form.
-The feedback you give will help us to shape the activities that will form our plan and contribute to improvements within our organisation and in our interactions with our communities and partners
+To have a discussion with our Police Race Action Plan team or if you would like to share your thoughts and ideas on how we can drive the plan forward together, please provide your feedback by email.
+The feedback you give will help us to shape the activities that form our plan.
+You can contact us on [email protected].